Written by Elena Lazarou,

 If you accept this notice, your choice will be saved and the page will refresh.

-Read the complete study on ‘Peace and Security in 2019: Overview of EU action and outlook for the future‘ in the Think Tank pages of the European Parliament.
+Read this study on ‘Peace and Security in 2020: Overview of EU action and outlook for the future‘ in the Think Tank pages of the European Parliament.